simonhw/gardening-services/README.md

 </details>

 #### Writing a Review
 If a user has previously ordered a particular service, they will see a Leave a Review button under the page's heading.
 Clicking it will bring them to the `create_review.html` page.
 Confirmation of the account under which the review is being made is given above the review form.
-The user must complete three fields: a title, review content, and rating out of 5.
+The user must complete three fields: a title, review content, and a rating out of 5.
 A green Submit button will allow the user to submit their review and a confirmation toast message is displayed stating that the review is pending approval.

 <details open><summary>The Leave a Review button</summary>